Hibernia (locomotive): Procurement

 The engine was expected to be able to haul a train of 60 to 80 tons in weight at 20 mph.

-For delivery Hibernia made her way from the Manufacture at Manchester to Liverpool under her own steam.
-She was transported by the City of Dublin Steam Packet Company at a cost of £21 plus for £7/10/- for the tender with Forresters' Vauxhall on the same sailing.
+Hibernia was sent from the manufacturer at Manchester to Liverpool under its own steam.
+It was transported by the City of Dublin Steam Packet Company at a cost of £21 plus for £7/10/- for the tender with Forresters' Vauxhall on the same sailing.
 At Dublin they were taken through the streets on a temporary "portable railway" before 50 men hauled them up to rail level at Westland Row.

 Trials

 The L&MR permitted the locomotives to be tested on their line before being shipped to Ireland.
 In Ireland an "engine hospital" had been set up at Serpentine avenue to allow for their maintenance.